Amir-Rastkhadiv/fun-gym/README.md

 - How will users navigate?
 - Which version of the information will appear on the screen in the end?

+- ####  COLOUR SCHEME

+Colour improves the aesthetic appeal of a website in more than one way.
+Colour can also influence and evoke certain kinds of emotions in users.
+Colour psychology has served as a powerful tool for logo branding and marketing.

+This summary of colour studies shows how Fun Gym's developer used those benefits in the logo and on all of its pages:

+-  Colour Psychology :

+   * Red

+      - Excitement and energy
+      - Youththul
+      - Bold
+      - Urgency

+   *  White

+      - Simplicity
+      - Clarity
+      - Purity
+      - Stability and peace

+    * Black

+      - Classic
+      - Elegance and stylish
+      - Powerful

+    * Yellow

+      - Feeling of happiness and joy
+      - Optimissm
+      - Powerful

+    * Blue

+      - Reliable
+      - Trust and Truth
+      - Dependeble
+      - Professional
+      - Wisdom

+- ####  TYPOGRAPHY
+- ####  IMAGERY

 ## USER-JOURNEY

 ## FEATURES